Rewind789/wanderer-archive/other/quotes.md

 14. "Ethan and Donal snuggle up for the night" - Hunger Games Simulator (sigh)
 15. "When you assume, you make asses of u and me" - Dr Bouwer [^1]
 16. "My primary school teacher used to put tissues down her bras" - Luvenia Y
+17. “Once in year 4, I randomly broke out in hives on my ass” - Luvenia Y
+18. “I had to poop in front of 5 doctors if that makes you feel better” - Luvenia Y
+19. “They all got to see my hairy ass 😭” - Luvenia Y